 Jeremy Freedman is an Associate in Tyson & Mendes’ San Diego office.
 His practice focuses primarily on general liability.
 Mr. Freedman has experience litigating personal injury, professional liability, directors and officers liability, errors and omissions, employment, and commercial claims representing individuals, retired naval officers, businesses, and banking institutions in California state and federal courts.

 Mr. Freedman has successfully resolved a variety of cases involving catastrophic personal injury cases, wrongful death, toxic chemical spills, real estate, trucking, slip and falls, MMA, Brazilian Jiu-Jitsu and Health Studio claims, wage and hour, sexual harassment, breach of contract, and bankruptcy disputes.
 In a case of first impression, Mr. Freedman successfully defended a multimillion dollar wrongful death action for failure to use an Automatic External Defibrillator on a motion for summary judgment, which was confirmed on appeal by the California Supreme Court.
-He has successfully tried several breach of contract cases, second chaired a personal injury jury trial, and defended claims for violation of the automatic Bankruptcy stay representing local and national banking institutions.
+He has successfully tried breach of contract cases, second chaired a personal injury jury trial, and defended claims for violation of the automatic Bankruptcy stay representing local and national banking institutions.
 He has also successfully resolved claims brought by the Department of Fair Employment and Housing.

 Mr. Freedman earned his J.D. magna cum laude in 2015 from the Thomas Jefferson School of Law, where he served as the Technical Editor for the Thomas Jefferson Law Review.
 He earned his Bachelor’s in Science and Business Administration with a specialization in Finance magna cum laude from The Ohio State University in 2001.
 Mr. Freedman is licensed to practice law in the state of California and was elected by his colleagues in San Diego to act as a board member for the San Diego Defense Lawyers Association.

-In his free time, Mr. Freedman enjoys sailing, surfing and hiking with his wife and two dogs.
+In his free time, Mr. Freedman enjoys sailing, surfing, and hiking with his wife and two dogs.
 Mr. Freedman is an avid sailor who has participated in and won numerous regattas and enjoys sailing to Catalina Island.